rushilma/thesis/algorithms.typ

 ]
 #show sym.EE: math.scripts

-This operator admits a more classical description in terms of the Ornstein-Uhlenbeck semigroup, but we will not need those connections for what follows.
+This operator admits a more classical description in terms of the Ornstein-Uhlenbeck semigroup, but we will not need that connection here.
 As it happens, a straightforward computation with the Normal moment generating function gives the following:

 #lemma[@odonnellAnalysisBooleanFunctions2021[Prop 11.37]][